EVM Subchains

 velas -u devnet airdrop 1000200

-Setting Up Subchain
+Setting Up the Subchain

-First, you need to generate a config.
+First, you need to generate a configuration.

 Run subchain-manager

-in TUI mode
+in TUI mode:

 subchain-manager